Installing a Whole-Home Surge Protector: What the Job Looks Like

 • Flashlight or headlamp

 Most breaker-style SPDs snap into the panel exactly like a standard tandem or 2-pole breaker.
 Identify two adjacent open slots.
 If your panel is full, this is where the job gets complicated — you may need to consolidate circuits using tandem breakers first, which is a separate conversation.
-Assuming you have open slots, snap the SPD breaker firmly onto the hot bus bar.
-You should feel and hear it seat.
-Tug it gently to confirm it’s locked.
+With open slots confirmed, the electrician seats the SPD breaker onto the bus and tugs it to verify it’s locked in.
+A breaker that isn’t fully seated is a future hot spot.

-Step 3: Run and Connect the Lead Wires
+Step 3: Landing and Torquing the Lead Wires

 Most whole-home SPDs come with factory-attached lead wires — typically 18 to 24 inches of 10 AWG wire in black, white, and green.
 The black wire connects to one terminal of the breaker, the white connects to the other terminal (in a 120/240V single-phase system, both breaker terminals are “hot” — the white wire is re-identified as a hot conductor here, per NEC 200.7).
 The green wire lands on the panel’s ground bus bar.
-Torque all connections to the manufacturer’s specification — typically 35 in-lbs for panel bus lugs.
-This is important.
+Every connection gets torqued to the value printed on the panel label or in the device instructions, using a calibrated torque tool — NEC 110.14(D) requires exactly that.
+There is no “typical” number worth quoting; it varies by terminal and conductor size, and guessing is how you end up with the loose lug I’m about to describe.
 I learned this the hard way early in my career when a loose lug connection caused intermittent arcing that showed up months later as a discolored bus bar during a home inspection.

 The Breaker That Stopped Me From Installing Strip Protectors on Every Outlet